-Students, faculty, and staff have a significant influence on sustainable practices at Ohio State through everyday activities in the office, education in the classroom, and attitudes everywhere.
-The Green Buckeye Certification aims at recognizing offices, departments, and faculty who incorporate sustainability into their actions.
-In addition, the Green Buckeye Certification creates a roadmap for those wanting to reduce, conserve, and become more efficient.
+Students, faculty, and staff have a significant influence on sustainable practices at Ohio State through everyday activities in the office, education in the classroom, and attitudes around campus.
+The Green Buckeye Certification recognizes offices, departments, and faculty who incorporate sustainable practices in our community.
+In addition, the Green Buckeye Certification creates a roadmap for those actively wanting to reduce waste, conserve energy, and become more environmentally friendly.

-The Certification touches upon areas such as communication and education, energy efficiency and conservation, recycling and waste reduction, water conservation, and purchasing.
-In order to become certified, 75 percent of the actions on the application must be accomplished for 75 percent of the colleagues in the office or department.
+The Certification covers areas such as communication and education, energy efficiency and conservation, recycling and waste reduction, water conservation, and purchasing.
+In order to become certified, 85 percent of the actions on the application must be accomplished for 85 percent of the colleagues in the office or department.
 Individuals can also become certified.

 Applications take no longer than a week for processing.
-If approved you will receive an e-mail notification, Green Buckeye window clings, Green Buckeye logos for your website, and recognition on this website.
-If you are declined we will be happy to work with you to get you where you need to be.
-The entire process does not require too much of your time.
+If approved, you will receive an email notification, Green Buckeye window clings, Green Buckeye logos for your website, and recognition on this website.
+If declined, we will be happy to work with you to become certified.
+The entire process does not require too much time.

 Contact us!
 We can do a walk-through or conduct a presentation to introduce it to your team.